 Without these two symptoms, I would not prescribe Argentum.

-I would like to point your attention that angina pectoris is a severe and sometimes fatal medical disorder that necessitates for detailed diagnostic and cautious medical care.
-Also, the monitoring of patients’ condition during the treatment is essential.
-In most severe forms of angina pectoris, pharmaceutical drugs may be obligatory.
-According to my clinical experience, in the majority of cases, it is potential to control the illness without prescription medications and with the aid of homeopathic remedies.
-However, keeping in your pocket an emergency supply of nitroglycerine is essential.
+I want to draw your attention to the fact that angina pectoris is a severe and sometimes fatal medical disorder that necessitates detailed diagnostics and cautious medical care.
+Also, monitoring patients’ condition during treatment is essential.
+In the most severe forms of angina pectoris, pharmaceutical drugs may be obligatory.
+According to my clinical experience, in the majority of cases, it has the potential to control the illness without prescription medications and with the aid of homeopathic remedies.
+However, keeping an emergency supply of nitroglycerine in your pocket is essential.